gabe00122/jaxrl/README.md

 ### Grid Return
 A multi-agent 2D grid world task requiring spatial memory.

-* Description: A goal is placed at a random location.
-When an agent finds the goal, it receives a `+1` reward, and the agent is moved to a new random location.
+* Description: One or more goal tiles are placed at random locations.
+When an agent finds a goal, it receives a `+1` reward, and the agent is moved to a new random location.
 Agents must remember goal locations and navigate around obstacles to return to them efficiently.
+The number of goals can be configured via `num_flags` and defaults to one.

 * Observation: A small rectangular grid centered on the agent.
 Agents can see each other.
 No absolute positions are given.